gadsden/SceneKit-Quaternion-Rotations/README.md

 # SceneKit-Quaternion-Rotations
-Rotate SceneKit nodes using quaternions
+Illustrates rotaion in SceneKit using quaternions or simlated physics.